Grants are forms of need-based financial aid which do not have to be repaid.

-Established in 2007, the Two-Year College Transfer Grant Program (CTG) provides an incentive for students to first complete an associate degree at a Virginia public two-year college before transferring to a participating Virginia four year college or university as a means to reduce the overall cost towards completing a bachelor’s degree.
+Established in 2007, the Two-Year College Transfer Grant Program (CTG) provides an incentive for students to first complete an associate degree at a Virginia public two-year college before transferring to a participating Virginia four-year college or university as a means to reduce the overall cost towards completing a bachelor’s degree.
 To be eligible, a student must:

 - Be a first-time entering freshman (at any institution) no earlier than fall 2007.